Sonobeat Milestones II: The '70s +

 Ohio Express sessionsJanuary 1970

 Nationally famous bubble gum band Ohio Express takes a detour through Austin to regroup.
 This is just one of many incarnations of the band responsible for half a dozen top 40 best-sellers, including Beg Borrow and Steal and Yummy Yummy Yummy.
 Ohio Express' sessions, recorded at Sonobeat's Western Hills Drive studio in northwest Austin, yield three completed songs – Beauty So Deep, Greyhound Shuffle, and Sweet Genie – that mark a musical departure from the band's former teeny-bopper sound.
-Sonobeat is frustrated to learn as the sessions are wrapping that the band is still under contract to its original label, Buddah Records, so none of the Sonobeat recordings is ever released.

 Building the custom 16-input mixing consoleFebruary-March 1970

-Sonobeat has outgrown the 10-input portable suitcase mixer it's built in 1968.
+By 1970, Sonobeat has outgrown the 10-input portable suitcase mixer it built in 1968.
 With two half-inch 4-track tape decks that can be sync-locked to form a virtual 8-track recorder, Sonobeat needs a more powerful mixing console.
 Sonobeat co-founder Rim Kelley uses audio integrated circuits to design a 16-input console that includes features found on hundred thousand dollar professional consoles used by the major Hollywood, New York, and Nashville recording studios: mike and line-level preamp modules with built-in audio compressors, equalization controls, reverb send and receive, and headphone mixing controls.
 Rim mass produces the printed circuit boards needed for all the mixer functions, and Bill Josey Sr. builds the console units themselves – he breaks up the console into three units that fit together to form an "L" – outfitting them with VU meters and linear slider volume and pan controls.
 The main mixing console unit is completed in time for the Mariani sessions that will begin in March.

 Mariani (group) sessionsMarch-April 1970

-Mariani, a power trio built around drummer Vince Mariani, records an early version of Last Milestone plus complete tracks for a pair of originals, Re-Birth Day and Memories Lost and Found, that will be released as a stereo single in September.
+Mariani, a power trio built around drummer Vince Mariani, records an early version of Last Milestone plus complete tracks for a pair of originals, Re-birth Day and Memories Lost and Found, that will be released as a Sonobeat single in September.
 Recorded at Sonobeat's home-based studio in a quiet northwest Austin neighborhood, the Marshall-amp-powered band is incredibly loud, attracting neighbors' complaints, so the Mariani sessions relocate to a vacant 100 acre ranch near McDade, Texas (east of Austin).
 There Sonobeat records the band's basic instrumental tracks for what will become the Perpetuum Mobile album.
 The vocal overdubs and a series of jazz instrumental "intercuts" are recorded at Sonobeat's Western Hills Drive studio in the weeks that follow.
 These sessions are the first that use the new custom 16-input mixing console that Sonobeat has just completed.

 Ohio Express mix-down sessionMarch 8, 1970